-Research conducted by the Royal Australasian College of Physicians suggests that focusing on returning to work after an injury is in the best interests of the worker because engaging in ‘good’ work has a number of benefits for health and wellbeing.
-Conversely, long-term absences from work or unemployment generally have negative side effects for individuals, including increased rates of overall mortality, poorer physical health, and poorer mental health and psychological wellbeing.
-Together with the financial consequences (lost wages and superannuation) and the social impact (possible isolation), not returning to work at the appropriate time can severely compromise the worker’s quality of life, and that of their family.
+Research conducted by the Royal Australasian College of Physicians suggests that focusing on returning to work after an injury is in the worker’s best interests because engaging in ‘good’ work has several benefits for health and well-being.
+Conversely, long-term absences from work or unemployment generally have negative side effects for individuals, including increased overall mortality rates, poorer physical health, and poorer mental health and psychological wellbeing.
+With the financial consequences (lost wages and superannuation) and the social impact (possible isolation), not returning to work at the appropriate time can severely compromise the worker’s quality of life and that of their family.

-A planned, employer-supported and timely return to work also helps to prevent de-conditioning and loss of skills or knowledge in the injured party.
-In this context, returning to work may not mean returning to the exact role the employee had before the injury, as modifications to their duties, roster, workload, support systems and/or work environment may be necessary.
+A planned, employer-supported and timely return to work also helps prevent deconditioning and loss of skills or knowledge in the injured party.
+In this context, returning to work may not mean returning to the employee’s exact role before the injury, as modifications to their duties, roster, workload, support systems, and/or work environment may be necessary.
 The worker and the organisation can take a collaborative approach to working out what these modifications are.
-This gives both parties the opportunity to contribute to the recovery process.
+This allows both parties to contribute to the recovery process.
 The decisions they make about any modifications to work can then inform the return to work plan to ensure that it’s practical, meaningful and realistic.

 So what does the early intervention approach look like in practice?

 You may have an Injury Management program already in place in your organisation.
 If so, this will likely include protocols to guide you through the correct procedures following an injury.